tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 Fancy right?
 There is probably more to this than one would realize at first glance, and honestly after seeing it all the time you just skim by.
 What does this do?
 It sets a variable to the number 0, called example.
-You are probably familiar with the “=” sign, and it works in similar ways as it does in math.
+You are probably familiar with the `=` sign, and it works in similar ways as it does in math.
-A single “=” assigns a provided name a value.
-What are the extra things (const, int and the ; character)?
-Here, "const" tells the program that the variable will not change, so it is constant.
-The "int" part is telling the computer to store the data it is being sent as a type of value the computer recognizes (in this case, "int" stands for integer).
-Lastly, the ; is important.
+A single `=` assigns a provided name a value.
+What are the extra things (`const`, `int` and the `;` character)?
+Here, `const` tells the program that the variable will not change, so it is constant.
+The `int` part is telling the computer to store the data it is being sent as a type of value the computer recognizes (in this case, `int` stands for integer).
+Lastly, the `;` is important.
 It is very similar to the way a period works in English.
 When the computer sees this, it knows that it was a complete piece of knowledge, and can be ready for anything else.